There are two kinds of retirement thank you messages. First, there are messages for the retiree and from the retiring person.

 I want to offer my gratitude for all of your work over the years as you retire.

 Also, your participation in the special process improvement groups was greatly appreciated.
-Your knowledge and experience definitely helped influence how we do our work for the better.
+Your knowledge and experience helped influence how we work for the better.

 Thank you for being a friend to me as well.
-I enjoyed being able to discuss work and [politics] with you on a nearly daily basis.
+I enjoyed discussing work and [politics] with you daily.

 I really liked working with you over the years.

 My email address is [put your email address here].
-If you ever want to get together after you retire, feel free to reach out.
-I am going to miss you and wish you all the best in your retirement.
+Feel free to reach out if you ever want to get together after you retire.
+I will miss you and wish you all the best in your retirement.

 Soon, all your days will feel like the weekend!
-I hope you are able to do everything that you desire once you’ve retired.
+I hope you can do everything you desire once you’ve retired.

-I loved how we connected once we discovered how much we both like cats.
+I loved how we connected once we discovered that we both like cats.
 Of course, I will continue to follow your cats on Instagram once you are done working.

 Let’s plan to get together in a month or so.
 I look forward to hearing how retirement is treating you!